PIM do’s and don’ts – the biggest DO when it comes to selecting a product information management (PIM) solution is also the biggest DON’T:

 PIM collects product content from multiple sources to maintain product information consistency across internal teams and external sales channels.
 If yours is a small operation, you’re less likely to need that kind of management control.

 However, large operations require a significant investment in inter-team organization.
 PIMs often include workflow capability to increase efficiency and productivity.
-Workflow allows you to assign tasks in a specific order with messaging and reminders set to trigger automatically.
-This makes it easier to ensure operations more forward smoothly, and that each of your employees gets what they need to complete their work right when they need it.
+Workflow allows you to assign tasks in a specific order, with messaging and reminders set to trigger automatically.
+This makes it easier to ensure operations move forward smoothly and that employees get what they need to complete their work right when needed.

 To Recap: